katamaengineering/capacitor-plugin-apple-maps/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Renders a **native Apple Maps (MapKit)** view on iOS from a Capacitor app.
-The `AppleMap` wrapper class deliberately mirrors the core subset of [`@capacitor/google-maps`](https://github.com/ionic-team/capacitor-plugins/tree/main/google-maps)' `GoogleMap` API - create, camera, markers, clustering, and camera-idle / marker-click events - so an app can route **iOS to Apple Maps and Android/web to Google Maps** behind one thin abstraction.
+The `AppleMap` wrapper class deliberately mirrors [`@capacitor/google-maps`](https://github.com/ionic-team/capacitor-plugins/tree/main/google-maps)' `GoogleMap` API - camera control, markers, clustering, shape overlays, place search, and the map/marker/camera events - so an app can route **iOS to Apple Maps and Android/web to Google Maps** behind one thin abstraction.

 - **iOS only.** MapKit is a native iOS framework and needs no API key.
 On web and Android every method rejects with `unavailable` - the host app is expected